 A Design System constitutes a product since it addresses consistency issues, provides guides and molecules (such as ready-to-implement code snippets and other UI elements), and helps each specialist improve project efficiency.
 Atoms build components, which are described by style guide and other abstract issues.
 A Design System consists of a style guide and components - everything is connected.
 A product is a combination of those elements.

-Weaknesses of a design system
+Weaknesses of design systems

 - Reduces designers’ creativity.
 Design System is also a set of rules which define what you are able to do and how you should design.
 That’s true - we aren’t allowed to do what we please, even if some elements contained in the Design System don’t look the way we want them to.
 You have limited possibilities to solve a problem.